getdozer/dozer-docs/docs/configuration.md

 ## Data Sources

+`connections` are the details around what database that you are going to connect your dozer application with.
+Meanwhile `sources` are details on the tables that you are fetching from that connections you defined.
 Dozer supported connectors and detailed example configurations are available [here](/docs/category/data-sources).
 As an example, you can configure your connectors like below, in an array manner.

 ```bash